Weisfeiler-Leman Indistinguishability of Graphons

-Stable partitions of the vertex set $V(G)$ of a graph $G$ easily generalize to stable partitions of $V(G)^k$.
-The coloring computed by $k$-WL on $G$ induces the coarsest stable partition of $V(G)^k$ and two graphs $G$ and $H$ are not distinguished by $k$-WL if and only if the coarsest stable partitions of $V(G)^k$ and $V(H)^k$ have the same parameters, which again is equivalent to there being some stable partitions with the same parameters.
-See, for example, \cite{GroheOtto2015}, where this is implicitly treated.
-Also note that equivalence in the logic $\mathsf{C}^2$ generalizes to equivalence in $\mathsf{C}^{k+1}$, the $k+1$-variable fragment of first-order logic with counting quantifiers \cite{CaiFuererImmerman1992}.
-Let us state the generalization of \Cref{th:colRefGraphs} to $k$-WL as \Cref{th:kWLGraphs}.
+The previously described notions that characterize indistinguishability by color refinement generalize to oblivious $k$-WL: First of all, oblivious $(k+1)$-WL does not distinguish graphs $G$ and $H$ if and only if the number of homomorphisms $\hom(F, G)$ from $F$ to $G$ is equal to the corresponding number $\hom(F, H)$ from $F$ to $H$ for every graph $F$ of treewidth at most $k$ \cite{Dvorak2010, Dell2018}.
+A system of linear equations $\Lkk(G, H)$, which is closely related to the Sherali-Adams relaxations of the system of linear equations encoding graph isomorphism, generalizes the concept of fractional isomorphisms: oblivious $k$-WL does not distinguish $G$ and $H$ if and only if $\Lkk(G, H)$ has a non-negative real solution, cf.\ \cite{Dell2018} and also \cite{ImmermanLander1990, AtseriasManeva2013, GroheOtto2015}.
+The precise formulation of $\Lkk(G, H)$ is given in \Cref{sec:opHierarchies}.
+Stable partitions of the vertex set $V(G)$ of a graph $G$ can be generalized to \emph{stable partitions of $V(G)^k$}, where tuples with different atomic types are in different classes and, for every $j \in [k]$, all tuples in the same class have the same number of $j$-neighbors in every other class.
+One can again show that the coloring computed by $k$-WL on $G$ induces the \textit{coarsest stable partition of $V(G)^k$} and two graphs $G$ and $H$ are not distinguished by $k$-WL if and only if the coarsest stable partitions of $V(G)^k$ and $V(H)^k$ have the same parameters, which again is equivalent to there being some stable partitions with the same parameters.
+See for example \cite{GroheOtto2015}, where this is implicitly treated.